 Total knee-replacement surgery involves your surgeon making a seven-to-10-inch incision on the front of your knee.
 Your surgeon will slide and tilt your kneecap to look at the rest of your knee joint and assess the damage.

-The damaged bone and cartilage of the thighbone and shinbone is removed, resurfaced, and replaced with two metal components that come together to form your new knee joint.
+The damaged bone and cartilage of the thighbone and shinbone is removed, resurfaced, and replaced with two metal components that form your new knee joint.
 A plastic insert is put between the metal components to absorb force and help your knee glide more naturally.
 Your kneecap may be smoothed out and flattened before it’s returned to its normal position.

-Recovery from a total knee replacement can take from 12 weeks to six months, with regular follow-up appointments for X-rays and exams until the knee is healed.
+Recovery from a total knee replacement can take 12 weeks to six months, with regular follow-up appointments for X-rays and exams until the knee is healed.

 Caring for yourself after a knee replacement can be easier if you have extra help.
 Don’t be afraid to ask for help if you need it.
 Also, talking with our joint coordinator can help alleviate some of your post-surgery concerns.

 After knee-replacement surgery, it’s very important to challenge and push yourself each day.
-Patients can do many exercises to make their recovery more comfortable and help strengthen thigh and leg muscles.
+Patients can do exercises to make their recovery more comfortable and help strengthen thigh and leg muscles.

 Our Experts Are Ready To Help.

 A partial knee replacement is an option for an overwhelming number of patients.
 Stevens Point Orthopedics offers the Oxford partial knee replacement.
 Dr. David Henneghan has more experience with these types of knee replacements than any other provider in central Wisconsin.

 The surgery process is similar for total and partial knee replacement, but the partial replacement can be done in an inpatient or outpatient setting depending upon your health, medical history, and insurance.
 This means you may not spend a night in the hospital.